DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - ✏️(K)now what personal info business have and share
       - ✏️(E)qual treatment / nondiscrimination
       - ✏️(D)elete info business have on them
-  - **The California Online Privacy Protection Act (CalOPPA)** is a state law in California that requires commercial websites and online services to include a privacy policy on their website.
+  - 📙**The California Online Privacy Protection Act (CalOPPA)** is a state law in California that requires commercial websites and online services to include a privacy policy on their website.
 The law aims to protect the personal information of individuals/users from California who visit websites or use online services by ensuring transparency about data collection, use, and disclosure.

-  - **Children's Online Privacy Protection Act (COPPA)** of 1998:
+  - 📙**Children's Online Privacy Protection Act (COPPA)** of 1998:
     - COPPA makes a series of demands on websites that cater to children or knowingly collect information from children:
       - ✏️Websites must have a privacy notice that clearly states the types of info they collect and what it's used for (including whether infor is disclosed to third parties); must also include contact infor for site operators
       - ✏️Parents must be able to review any info collected from children and permanently delete it from the site's records
       - ✏️It regulates websites that cater to children or knowingly collect information from children under the age of 13
       - ✏️Parents must give verifiable consent to the collection of info about children younger than the age of 📝13 prior to any such collection
   - GLBA: see above
-  - **US Patriot Act of 2002**: enacted following the September 11 attacks with the stated goal of tightening U.S. national security, particularly as it related to ❄️foreign terrorism
+  - 📙**US Patriot Act of 2002**: enacted following the September 11 attacks with the stated goal of tightening U.S. national security, particularly as it related to ❄️foreign terrorism
     - The act included three main provisions:
       - 🎧expanded surveillance abilities of law enforcement, including by 🎧tapping domestic and international phones
       - easier interagency communication to allow federal agencies to more effectively use all available resources in counterterrorism efforts
       - increased penalties for terrorism crimes and an expanded list of activities which would qualify for terrorism charges
-  - **Family Education Rights and Privacy Act (FERPA)**: Grants privacy rights to students over 📝18, and the parents of minor students.
+  - 📙**Family Education Rights and Privacy Act (FERPA)**: Grants privacy rights to students over 📝18, and the parents of minor students.
 It is a U.S. law governing educational records, but it does not provide for criminal penalties.
   - EU's Data Protection Directive (DPD): see above
   - EU's General Data Protection Regulation (GDPR): key provisions
     - lawfulness, fairness, and transparency